top of page

 If you:

-• Move slowly with introductions
+• Move slowly with introductions.

-• Protect the gastrointestinal system by avoiding abrupt diet changes
+• Protect the gastrointestinal system by avoiding abrupt diet changes.

-• Provide structured enrichment instead of chaos
+• Provide structured enrichment instead of chaos.

-• Keep the environment clean and stable
+• Keep the environment clean and stable.

-• Think ahead about financial protection
+• Think ahead about financial protection.

 You dramatically reduce the most common causes of illness and behavior problems in young cats.
+Start steady.
+Stay consistent.
+Your kitten’s long-term health and temperament begin with what you do this week.

 Comments